 -

 To use the auto input level detection, please hit the 'AUTO' button next to the Input Volume bar and strike the strings with your utmost power.
-The program will detect your playing and help setting it to an optimal level.
+The program will detect your playing and help set it to an optimal level.
 After that, you may click the 'LOCK' button to ensure that you're always using the optimized input level.

 -